 NHS bodies or other providers of NHS services indirect costs

 NHS indirect costs cannot be claimed through NIHR/DHSC programme funding.
 NHS bodies or other providers of NHS services have been allocated NIHR Research Capability Funding (RCF) to contribute to the cost of hosting NIHR/DHSC-supported research.
-More information on RCF is available on the NIHR website.
+For more information please visit the RCF webpage.

 HEI indirect costs